grinnell-cs/csc151-images/_eboards/eboard04.md

 > The schedule lists most things, but won't always have links.

+When are the mentor sessions?

+> I'm not sure.
+I'll check with Maddy.

 ### Quizzes

 Why do you have us do quizzes on paper rather than the computer?